johnathandonnelly/Is-This-a-Phish/README.md

 For future updates, I'll focus on the items below:

+* Improved UI and accessibility
 * Improved and narrative-driven lessons
-* Improved UI and accessibility
+* Support for different screen sizes
 * Support for other languages
 * Support for local installation
-* Functionality for attachments
+* Functionality for attachments and links
 * New random challenge mode
 * New custom colour themes
+* New separate real life scenarios

 ## 🙋 FAQ